We're Going on a Sound Hunt...

 Before we set out on our sound hunt we shared this rhyme (based on We're Going on a Bear Hunt)

-Minnie set off on her hunt armed with 2 sound sticks (wooden spoons) to help track down some outdoor sounds.
+We set off with 2 sound sticks (wooden spoons) to help track down some outdoor sounds.

-She led the hunt & experimented with the sound sticks on walls, bricks, fences, trees, toys, & even my wellies!
-As she explored she commented on the sounds she found; "That's a really really quiet noise" or "That's so loud!"
-She even made comparisons without any prompting from me; "That's more louder than the fence!"
-Brilliant!
+My girl led the hunt & experimented with the sound sticks on walls, bricks, fences, trees, toys, & even my wellies!
+As she explored she commented on the sounds she found & whether they were loud or quiet.

 It was great to just have space to listen, & appreciate the sounds of our outdoor environment.

-I'd love to do this sound hunt again during a different season & compare what we hear.
+I'd love to do this sound hunt again during a different season & compare what we heard.
 Or how about going on a sound hunt on a windy day or while it's raining or snowing.
-Perhaps Minnie could record the findings herself using the camera next time.

-Have you tried a sound hunt/walk around your neighbourhood?
+Have you tried a sound walk around your neighbourhood?